-Survey of French Literature from 1600 to 1789 SHORT-for enrollment/transcript, no more than 30 characters including spaces and punctuation 17th and 18th C. Fren Lit.
-CAMPUS where course will be raught: UBurnaby Sturrey Vancouver Great Northern Way Off campus course Description (For Calendar).
-50-40 words Maximum.
-ATTACH A Course DUTLINE TO THIS PROPOSAL.
+Survey of French Literature from 1600 to 1789 SHORT - for enrollment/transcript, no more than 30 characters including spaces and punctuation 17th and 18th C. Fren Lit.
+CAMPUS where course will be raught: Burnaby Starrey Vancouver Great Northern Way Off campus course Description (For Calendar).
+50-60 words Maximum.
+ATTACH A course outline to this proposal.
 A survey of works, themes, or movements in French literature of the 17th and 18th centuries.
 REPEAT FOR CREDIT NO YES How many times?
 Within a term?
 YES NO LIBRARY RESOURCES NOTE: Senate has approved (S.93-11) that no new course should be approved by Senate until funding has been committed for necessary library materials.
 Each new course proposal must be accompanied by a library report and, if appropriate, confirmation that funding arrangements have been addressed.
 No new library resources required.
 Please see attached.
-Library report status The state of the s The periods treated in this new course were previously taught as part of FREN 341, which covered four centuries of French literature from the middle ages to the Revolution.
+Library report status The periods treated in this new course were previously taught as part of FREN 341, which covered four centuries of French literature from the middle ages to the Revolution.
 The addition of this new survey course provides students with greater exposure to the works, themes and movements of 17th and 18th century French literature.
 The course creates the opportunity for students to read more complete works and also gives students a greater selection of 300-level options.
 Both these objectives respond to suggestions made by the 2014 external reviewers.
-The same of the sa Students who previously obtained credit for FREN 341 may earn credit for FREN 345 due to its essentially distinct content.
+Students who previously obtained credit for FREN 341 may earn credit for FREN 345 due to its essentially distinct content.
 Note that FREN 341 now coveres French literature to 1600.
 SCHEDULING AND ENROLLMENT INFORMATION Indicate effective term and year course would first be offered and planned frequency of offering thereafter: First offered Spring 2016.
 At least once every two years thereafter.
 (An STT version of the course will be taught in Spring 2015.
 Will this be a required or elective course in the curriculum?
 What is the probable enrollment when offered?
-Estimate: 30 FEBRUGRY: 20 X1
+Estimate: 30 FEBRUSRY: 20